-1. Use the cursor (controlled by the arrow keys) with the zoom in and zoom out keys to maneuver around the map until you find a location you want to go to.

-2. Center the cursor over the location to select it.
+- 1. Use the cursor (controlled by the arrow keys) with the zoom in and zoom out keys to maneuver around the map until you find a location you want to go to. - 2.
+Center the cursor over the location to select it.
 See the example in the following figure.
 (Many map items such as waypoints, Points of Interest, towns, etc. can be "selected," and appear "highlighted" with a pop-up box.
 Other features, such as a river or a street intersection will not appear "highlighted," but the cursor will take you to those locations just the same.)

 Navigate to cursor.
-In this example, the cursor has selected the town of Oologah, Oklahoma.
+In this example, the cursor is positioned on the town of Oologah, Oklahoma.

-3. Press $\mathsf{MENU}|\mathsf{ENT}$ and the Global Map will begin navigating to the cursor location.
+3. Press MENU|ENT and the GlobalMap will begin navigating to the cursor location.

-The Map Page will display a red line from your current position to the cursor position.
+The Map Page will display a dotted line from your current position to the cursor position.
 The Navigation Page displays a compass rose showing navigation information to your destination.
 See the following examples.

-The 30-mile zoom figure at left clearly shows the red course line connecting your current position to your destination.
-The 30-mile zoom, center, shows both current position and direction to destination on screen.
-The Navigation Page, right, will also show navigation information.
+The 30-mile zoom example (left) shows the dotted course line connecting your current position to your destination.
+The other 30-mile zoom example (center), shows both current position and direction to destination on screen.
+The Navigation Page (right) will also show navigation information.